awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 For more information about using the AWS CLI to create parameters, see [Walkthrough: Create and Use a Parameter in a Command \(AWS CLI\)](sysman-paramstore-cli.md)\.

 **Note**
-Parameters are only available in the Region where they were created\.
+Parameters are only available in the AWS Region where they were created\.

 **Topics**
 + [Create a `String` or `StringList` Parameter \(AWS CLI\)](#param-create-cli-string-stringlist)